Hasbro, Inc. (HAS) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-6, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Hasbro, Inc. ("Hasbro" or the "Company") (NASDAQ: HAS).
+BENSALEM, Pa., Jan.
+10, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hasbro, Inc. ("Hasbro" or the "Company") (NASDAQ: HAS).

-IF YOU SUFFERED A LOSS ON YOUR HASBRO INVESTMENTS, CLICK HERE BEFORE JANUARY 13, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN HASBRO, INC. (HAS), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JANUARY 13, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?